Logiqx/gps-details/docs/articles/8-noise/README.md

 It's impossible to know for sure, but these outliers could easily have been due to sudden arm movements whilst maintaining control of the wing.
 The rider certainly wasn't yoyo-ing between 30 knots and 32 knots at 0.2 second intervals.
 Such big changes in speed are totally implausible, so sudden arm movements are probably the most likely explanation.
 The "max speed" in the unfiltered data is 32.37 knots but it is clearly not the board speed.

-The Savitzky–Golay filter produces a max speed of 30.44 knots, which is 2 knots slower than the unfiltered "max speed" of 32.37 knots.
+The Savitzky–Golay filter calculates a top speed of 30.44 knots, which is 2 knots slower than the unfiltered "max speed" of 32.37 knots.
 Such large outliers are not uncommon from GPS loggers, yet few people seem to question their validity and happy to use them as personal records.
 It's also worth noting that these outliers can still have an effect on the filtered speeds, so the top speed during this run may be as low as 30.1 knots.

 ![wing-2-savgol](img/3b-wing-0-savgol.png)